phthom/hybrid/4-HybridCloudLab.md

+# Task 8.
+Redis guestbook pods

 ### Create the guestbook pods

 This is a simple Go `net/http` ([negroni](https://github.com/codegangsta/negroni) based) server that is configured to talk to either the slave or master services depending on whether the request is a read or a write.
 The pods we are creating expose a simple JSON interface and serves a jQuery-Ajax based UI.
 Like the Redis slaves, these pods are also managed by a deployment.

-1. Use the [guestbook-deployment.yaml](guestbook-deployment.yaml) file to create the guestbook deployment by running the `kubectl apply -f` *`filename`* command:
+1. Use the [guestbook-deployment.yaml](guestbook-deployment.yaml) file to create the guestbook deployment by running the command:

     ```bash
+    oc apply -f guestbook-deployment.yaml
+    ```

+    Results:

+    ```bash
-    root@iccws101:~/ICPGuestbook# kubectl apply -f guestbook-deployment.yaml
+    root@iccws101:~/pht-guestbook# oc apply -f guestbook-deployment.yaml
     deployment.apps/guestbook-v2 created
     ```

  Tip: If you want to modify the guestbook code it can be found in the `guestbook` directory, along with its Makefile.
 If you have pushed your custom image be sure to update the `image` property accordingly in the guestbook-deployment.yaml.

-2. To verify that the guestbook deployment is running, run the `kubectl get deployment` command:
+2. To verify that the guestbook deployment is running, run the command:

     ```bash
-    root@iccws101:~/ICPGuestbook# kubectl get deployment
+    oc get deployment
-    NAME           DESIRED   CURRENT   UP-TO-DATE   AVAILABLE   AGE
-    guestbook-v2   3         3         3            3           57s
-    redis-master   1         1         1            1           102m
-    redis-slave    2         2         2            2           86m
     ```

-3. To verify that the guestbook pods are running (it might take up to thirty seconds to create the pods), list the pods you created in cluster with the `kubectl get pods` command:
+    Results:

     ```bash
+    root@iccws101:~/pht-guestbook# oc get deployment
+    NAME           READY   UP-TO-DATE   AVAILABLE   AGE
+    guestbook-v2   3/3     3            3           41s
+    redis-master   1/1     1            1           178m
+    redis-slave    2/2     2            2           166m
+    ```

+3. To verify that the guestbook pods are running (it might take up to thirty seconds to create the pods), list the pods you created in cluster with the command:

+    ```bash
-    root@iccws101:~/ICPGuestbook# kubectl get pods
+    kubectl get pods
+    ```

+    Results:

+    ```bash
+    root@iccws101:~/pht-guestbook# oc get pods
     NAME                            READY   STATUS    RESTARTS   AGE
     guestbook-v2-96f8b7fb8-5rfpw    1/1     Running   0          105s
     guestbook-v2-96f8b7fb8-srcrx    1/1     Running   0          105s